Cerevel Therapeutics Announces - GuruFocus.com

 Special Note Regarding Forward-Looking Statements

 This press release contains forward-looking statements that are based on management’s beliefs and assumptions and on information currently available to management.
 In some cases, you can identify forward-looking statements by the following words: “may,” “will,” “could,” “would,” “should,” “expect,” “intend,” “plan,” “anticipate,” “believe,” “estimate,” “predict,” “project,” “potential,” “continue,” “ongoing” or the negative of these terms or other comparable terminology, although not all forward-looking statements contain these words.
 These statements involve risks, uncertainties and other factors that may cause actual results, levels of activity, performance, or achievements to be materially different from the information expressed or implied by these forward-looking statements.
 Although we believe that we have a reasonable basis for each forward-looking statement contained in this press release, we caution you that these statements are based on a combination of facts and factors currently known by us and our projections of the future, about which we cannot be certain.
-Forward-looking statements in this press release include, but are not limited to, express or implied statements regarding the terms of the proposed public offering of common stock, including our expectations with respect to granting the underwriters of the offering a 30-day option to purchase additional shares, the terms of the concurrent offering of the notes, including our expectations with respect to granting the initial purchasers of that offering a 13-day option to purchase additional notes, our intentions with respect to the use of proceeds, and the completion, timing and size of the proposed public offering of common stock and the concurrent notes offering.
+Forward-looking statements in this press release include, but are not limited to, express or implied statements regarding our expectations with respect to the net proceeds and the use of such net proceeds from the offering of the notes and the concurrent public offering of common stock and the completion of such offerings.
 We cannot assure you that the forward-looking statements in this press release will prove to be accurate.
 Furthermore, if the forward-looking statements prove to be inaccurate, the inaccuracy may be material.
 Actual performance and results may differ materially from those projected or suggested in the forward-looking statements due to various risks and uncertainties, including, among others: clinical trial results may not be favorable; uncertainties inherent in the product development process (including with respect to the timing of results and whether such results will be predictive of future results); the impact of COVID-19 on the timing, progress and results of ongoing or planned clinical trials; other impacts of COVID-19, including operational disruptions or delays or to our ability to raise additional capital; whether and when, if at all, our product candidates will receive approval from the FDA or other regulatory authorities, and for which, if any, indications; competition from other biotechnology companies; uncertainties regarding intellectual property protection; and other risks identified in our SEC filings, including those under the heading “Risk Factors” in our Annual Report on Form 10-K for the year ended December 31, 2021, our Quarterly Reports on Form 10-Q for the quarters ended March 31 and June 30, 2022 and our subsequent SEC filings.
 In light of the significant uncertainties in these forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified time frame, or at all.
 The forward-looking statements in this press release represent our views as of the date of this press release.
 We anticipate that subsequent events and developments will cause our views to change.
 However, while we may elect to update these forward-looking statements at some point in the future, we have no current intention of doing so except to the extent required by applicable law.
 You should, therefore, not rely on these forward-looking statements as representing our views as of any date subsequent to the date of this press release.

 Media Contact: